nadzy-tech/GNNcode/README.md

 # GNNcode
 gnn code
-code contains a graph neural network in correspondance to the UPFALL dataset.
+code contains a graph neural network in correspondance to the dataset attached.